startwind/forrest/docs/formats/yaml-format.md

 ## Command fields

 - **prompt** [required] The prompt is the most important and only required field.
 Basically it is the string that gets executed.
 There are many [possibilities to enrich the string](prompt.md).

 - **runnable** [default: true] - if set to false Forrest will only show the command and not run it.
-This is the case if a command can be harmful or it does not return. *IMPORTANT: the parameters identifier must correspond to the parameter in the prompt.*
+This is the case if a command can be harmful or it does not return.
+If it is not runnable the command will be copied to the clipboard.

 - **parameters** [optional] - The parameter field helps specifying and validating the parameter.
-It can also help predefine values or define enums.
+It can also help predefine values or define enums. *IMPORTANT: the parameters identifier must correspond to the parameter in the prompt.*
   - **name** - The name of the parameter.
   - **description** - The description of the parameter.
 Will be shown when the user has to enter the value.
   - **default** - The default value for this parameter.